 - To be eligible for this benefit, a member must be a participant in the HBP for a minimum of two consecutive years. - Precertification is required through the EHP Medical Management Department.
-The member must call the Medical Management Department when the workup begins to initiate the precertification process. - .
-Members on the EHP plan must have surgery at a Cleveland Clinic Bariatric and Metabolic Institute facility. - EHP Plus members who live within a 130-mile radius of Cleveland Clinic must have the services completed at a Cleveland Clinic Bariatric and Metabolic Institute facility.
-If living outside of the 130-mile radius, services must be completed by an Aetna Institute of Quality Bariatric Surgery facility. - Laparoscopic band placement (lap band surgery) is not a covered benefit. - To be eligible for surgery, the member must meet the HBP's established clinical criteria. - A member may qualify for surgery through the Cleveland Clinic Bariatric and Metabolic Institute, BUT NOT meet HBP clinical criteria.
-In this instance, the surgery will not be authorized for reimbursement. - Member must have a BMI greater than 40 (or exceeding 37.5 if of Asian ancestry). - Members with a BMI of 35 to 40 (or exceeding 32.5 if of Asian ancestry) with significant co-morbidity(ies) such as hypertension, diabetes, coronary artery disease, sleep apnea or nonalcoholic steatohepatitis which are not amenable to maximum conservative treatment. - Members must be enrolled in corresponding Coordinated Care Programs for at least six months prior to surgery. - If a member with a BMI between 35 to 40 does not meet the above criteria and gains weight to reach a BMI of 40, he or she will not be considered for surgery for one year. - If approved, all pre-workup physician visits require a \$35 co-payment.
-Workup visits include diagnostic and laboratory tests, assessments by endocrinology, psychiatry/psychology, nutrition, general surgery, and possibly other specialists such as cardiology.
-It is estimated the total co-payment cost for physician workup visits will be \$300 to \$400. - An upfront \$2,750 co-payment is required for the surgical procedure. - Reimbursements are made only to actively employed HBP members or their eligible dependents who successfully participate in the required Coordinated Care Program(s).
+The member must call the Medical Management Department when the surgical workup begins to start the precertification process. - Members on the EHP plan must have surgery at a Cleveland Clinic Bariatric and Metabolic Institute facility. - Members on the EHP Plus who live within a 130-mile radius of Cleveland Clinic must have the services completed at a Cleveland Clinic Bariatric and Metabolic Institute facility.
+If living outside of the 130-mile radius, services must be completed by an Aetna Institute of Quality Bariatric Surgery facility. - Laparoscopic band placement (lap band surgery) is not a covered benefit. - To be eligible for surgery, the member must meet the HBP's established clinical criteria. - +C17 A member may qualify for surgery through the Cleveland Clinic Bariatric and Metabolic Institute, BUT NOT meet HBP clinical criteria.
+In this instance, the surgery will not be authorized for coverage. - To qualify, a member must have a BMI greater than 40 (or exceeding 37.5 if of Asian ancestry) OR a BMI of 35 to 40 (or exceeding 32.5 if of Asian ancestry) with significant co-morbidity(ies) such as hypertension, diabetes, coronary artery disease, sleep apnea or nonalcoholic steatohepatitis which are not amenable to maximum conservative treatment. - Members must be enrolled in all applicable chronic condition, Coordinated Care Programs for at least six months prior to surgery.
+For instance, weight, and if applicable diabetes and or hypertension. - If a member with a BMI between 35 to 39.9 does not meet the above criteria and gains weight to reach a BMI of 40, they will not be considered for surgery for one year. - An upfront \$2,750 co-payment is required for the surgical procedure. - If the surgery coverage is approved, please note you are responsible for all \$35 pre-workup specialty provider visit copayments.
+Workup visits may include diagnostic and laboratory tests, assessments by endocrinology, psychiatry/psychology, nutrition, general surgery, and possibly other specialists such as cardiology. - After the surgery is completed, if you meet the program requirements, surgical copay reimbursements are made only to actively employed HBP members or their eligible dependents who successfully participate in the required Coordinated Care Program(s).
+Talk to your Care Coordinator to learn more.